 The Children’s Summit was a four-day event that took place virtually Jan.
 11 through Jan.
 14, 2022, bringing together experts from across Minnesota to create solutions for issues facing the state’s behavioral health system for young people.

-The Children’s Summit will:
+The Children’s Summit:

-- On Jan.
-11, presentations will focus on equity, breaking down silos between systems, and the vision forward for children’s behavioral health care in Minnesota, among other topics.
-In addition, youth presenters will share their perspectives on supports that their peers need.
+The Minnesota Department of Human Services and the Governor’s Children’s Cabinet invited the public to attend summit presentations and participate in its work sessions.
+Presentations focused on equity, breaking down silos between systems, and the vision forward for children’s behavioral health care in Minnesota, among other topics.
+In addition, youth presenters shared their perspectives on supports that their peers need.

-Who is involved?
+Who was involved?

-If you have questions about the Summit, please email firstname.lastname@example.org.
+If you have questions about the summit, please email firstname.lastname@example.org.